Open-source indications & warning (I&W) intelligence

 Who it is for

-Early visibility for high-consequence environments.
+Early visibility for high-consequence, kinetic-threat environments.

 FAQ

-What is open-source intelligence?
+What is open-source indications and warning (I&W) intelligence?

-What data sources do you use?
+What open-source data sources do you use for kinetic threat detection?